DanielG9d9/btc_piDisplay/readme.md

 2. RaspiBlitz - https://github.com/raspiblitz/raspiblitz

 ## Ready pi
 Follow these steps if you're trying to run a new Pi Display.
+You can copy / paste directly into the terminal.
 1. Download the Pi imager from [here](https://www.raspberrypi.com/software/).
 2. Open the imager.
 3. Insert your Pi SD card into your computer.
 4. Select your Pi device, OS, and storage option from the menu.
     - Raspberry Pi OS (64-bit) is what I used.
 5. Click Next.
 You can opt to customize your settings so the Pi can connect to WiFi as soon as it boots.
 Make sure you click 'YES' after changing the settings.
+    - If you set your hostname to satoshi then you won't need to update a filepath later on if that's worth anything.
     - Some beneficial settings include enabling SSH and setting country WLAN and timezone.
 Those can be changed from desktop preferences on the Pi though too.
     - ENABLE SSH AND USE PASSWORD AUTHENTICATION!
 6. Confirm settings and write to the SD card.